Section I independent school — the platform drafts your pack | EHCP Clarity

 Common reasons: specific specialism not available locally, smaller class sizes, particular pedagogical approach (Steiner, Montessori, etc.), specific religious or cultural ethos, or a strong existing relationship with the school.
 For SEN children, specialist independent schools may offer expertise not available in maintained provision.

-Will the LA pay for an independent school?
+Will the local authority pay for an independent school?

-Where the LA names an independent school in Section I (whether section 41 or not), the LA pays the full cost.
+Where the local authority names an independent school in Section I (whether section 41 or not), the local authority pays the full cost.
 There is no top-up arrangement.
-If the LA refuses to name and you choose to send your child anyway, you self-fund — the EHCP provision in Section F is then not LA-secured at that placement.
+If the local authority refuses to name and you choose to send your child anyway, you self-fund — the EHCP provision in Section F is then not local authority-secured at that placement.

 Can I 'top up' a school placement with my own funds?

 There is no formal top-up mechanism in the EHCP framework.
-If the LA agrees to name an independent school, it pays the full cost.
-If the LA refuses, you cannot generally pay the difference and have the LA pay the rest.
+If the local authority agrees to name an independent school, it pays the full cost.
+If the local authority refuses, you cannot generally pay the difference and have the local authority pay the rest.
 Some flexibility exists in personal budget arrangements.

-What if the LA refuses to name an independent school?
+What if the local authority refuses to name an independent school?

 Section I is appealable to the SEND Tribunal within 2 months.
 The Tribunal applies the section 9 / section 39 framework.
-Strong cases involve clear evidence the maintained alternative cannot meet needs and the cost difference is reasonable in light of benefits.
+Parents often argue that the maintained alternative cannot meet needs and that the cost difference is reasonable in light of benefits.

 Sources and further reading